frostinassiky/website/content/authors/admin/_index.md

 highlight_name: false
 ---

 Frost is an AI Research Scientist at [Meta](https://ai.meta.com), based in London.
 He is dedicated to advancing the field of video generation and understanding, with the ultimate goal of giving people the power to build community and bring the world closer together.
-His work involves conducting both fundamental and applied research in this area.
 In 2023, Frost recieved his PhD degree at [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en) under the supervision of [Professor Bernard Ghanem](https://www.bernardghanem.com/home), where he worked on [Query Localization in Long-form Videos](https://academia.kaust.edu.sa/en/studentTheses/query-localization-in-long-form-videos).
+He enjoys learning to play [Guqin](https://www.wikiwand.com/en/Guqin) in his free time.

 Please email xu.frost[at]gmail.com for the up-to-date CV.